Tap-Payments/frontend-challenge/README.md

 For the frontend portion of the test, use the `/frontend` folder.
 There are 6 features we'd like to add:

-1. Create a home page includes two section:
+1. Create a main page includes two section:

 <ul>
   <li>user balance which is mean the current balance of the user and to get the user balance you can call <b>GET: </b><code>http:localhost:8000/api/balance</code></li>